MethodsAndPractices/vsteam/.docs/Get-VSTeamGitRepository.md

 To specify multiple names, use commas to separate the names.

-To find the name of a repository, type Get-GitRepository.
+To find the name of a repository, type Get-VSTeamGitRepository.

 ```yaml
 Type: String[]